6.2 Mapping Objects, Actions, and Properties

 Turning a scene into parts

 Many visual-symbolic drills can be read as miniature sentences.
-An object is like a noun, an action is like a verb, and a property is like an adjective or adverb.
-This is only a study analogy, not an official DLAB claim.
-It helps because language aptitude often depends on mapping form to meaning in fresh systems.
+An object behaves like a noun, an action like a verb, and a property like an adjective or adverb.
+This is a study analogy, not an official DLAB claim, but it works because language aptitude depends on mapping form to meaning in fresh systems, the exact thing the DLAB measures.

 Start with objects.
-If a picture of a cup is labeled "mav" and a picture of a key is labeled "ren," object identity may determine the whole label.
-But if a red cup is "lom mav" and a blue cup is "tir mav," then mav may mean cup while lom and tir mark colors.
-You need contrast.
-One picture is rarely enough.
+If a picture of a cup is labeled "mav" and a key is labeled "ren," object identity may set the whole label.
+But if a red cup is "lom mav" and a blue cup is "tir mav," then "mav" likely means cup while "lom" and "tir" mark colors.
+You need contrast: one picture is rarely enough to fix a rule.

-Actions add another layer.
-Suppose a dot moving upward is labeled "sa," a dot moving downward is "lo," and a square moving upward is also "sa."
-The action or direction is stronger than object identity.
-If a later item shows a triangle moving upward, the likely action label remains sa.
-That is transfer across object type.
+Actions add a layer.
+Suppose a dot moving upward is "sa," a dot moving downward is "lo," and a square moving upward is also "sa."
+The action (or direction) is stronger than object identity.
+If a later item shows a triangle moving upward, the likely action label is still "sa."
+That is transfer across object type, and recognizing it quickly is worth real points because Category IV-track candidates need 110+ and cannot afford to relearn each item from scratch.

 Minimal-pair comparisons